rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.3.0.txt

 - command line tool rabbitmqadmin can display overview statistics and filter columns
 - context-sensitive help
+- web UI state is persistent
+- display statistics for confirms
 - API: empty fields can be omitted on PUT
-- management plugin no longer depends on the crypto application, simplifying installation for some users
+- no longer depends on the crypto application, simplifying installation for some users

 STOMP plugin